oftc/oftc-web/staff.md

 ## Inquiries ##

-Please address all general inquiries, requests, and comments to support: support@oftc.net.
+Please address all general inquiries, requests, and comments to the `#oftc` channel or by email to support@oftc.net.

 ## Network Operations Committee Chair ##